Donate

 You can start the discussion with your child’s school.
 It may be a good idea to start by asking how they are currently teaching RSE, and how they’ve ensured that their lesson plans are LGBTQ inclusive.

-Schools are required to engage with parents and carers in developing new policy.
+Schools are required to engage with parents and carers in developing policy.
 Schools will consult parents and carers in different ways, so you may be invited to a consultation meeting or to submit views by email, for example.

-As part of the government’s new guidance, schools should have an up-to-date policy statement on RSE, which should be available to parents and carers.
+As part of the guidance, schools should have an up-to-date policy statement on RSE, which should be available to parents and carers.
 However, you can also ask about LGBTQ+ inclusivity in other policies, since inclusivity shouldn’t just be about RSE (find out more about this).
 Finally, you could suggest that they might want to become a Stonewall School Champion if they aren’t already.

 I’m at school now, how will the changes in Relationships and Sex Education affect me?